 Like most tasks in 3D Studio Max and similar products, rigging robots is easy, if you know how.
 Depending on the complexity of the robot, some may find it even easier than rigging a human or animal character.
 This is because most parts of a robot do not deform during movement, with the exception of cabling and other flexible parts, so you don’t have to ‘skin’ it.
 One of the primary challenges in building a cool robot, which still looks cool when animated, is creating realistic mechanical joints.
-Although you may prefer a simpler look for your robot, during this tutorial we will assume you want to aim for realism.

 The first version of our example robotic leg below is not very realistic however, because it would collapse like a bone structure without muscles.
 In the second version, we will add some robotic ‘muscles’, and the third version will include a hose.
 Click on the download links below some of the pictures to download the corresponding scene.